 Watch the Gluten-Free Substitutions:

 While perusing the gluten-free section at the grocery store, you find a box recipe for bread or brownies.
 Be careful!
 The gluten-free version will NOT taste like the regular version.
 Many times these items have a much different texture or aftertaste than expected.
-It’s easier to change your dinner menu than try to replicate an item with a gluten-free option.
+It’s easier to change your gluten-free dinner party menu than try to replicate an item with a gluten-free option.
 Not only are these items more expensive, but many of the gluten-free items have more calories per serving than their gluten-filled counterparts.
 Recipe makers add more sugar to enhance the flavor, or the base flour used may just naturally have more calories (e.g. rice, corn, or potato starch).
 For me, many gluten free items do not have the same taste and I’d rather go without than try to substitute them.
 Since I can’t eat the REAL cake, I’d rather have no cake at all.

-Gluten Free for ALL:
+Gluten-Free for ALL:

 It is easier to create a gluten-free menu for everyone to enjoy versus a specialized menu for one.
 Remember, your friends came over to visit you, not to watch you sweat it out in the kitchen.
 Keep things as simple as possible by serving the same delicious and delectable foods to everyone.